KaelElson05/git-practice-repo/README.md

    ![image](https://github.com/user-attachments/assets/167a12f0-ccb8-4d29-927e-f3d62faf298e)
 5. The terminal should show the current directory in the prompt.
 Depending on what terminal you use it might look quite different
    ![image](https://github.com/user-attachments/assets/14a63007-88dc-4119-b822-df0b189fcb6b)
-6. Now you can clone your fork by typing `git fork URL` where `URL` is the URL you copied earlier.
+6. Now you can clone your fork by typing `git clone URL` where `URL` is the URL you copied earlier.
 7. Git should clone the repository into a new subfolder.
 You can navigate into it with `cd DIRECTORY` where `DIRECTORY` is the name of the project folder it created.

 Now you have a local copy of the repo that you can make changes to.
 Let's continue: